tahmidalam83/WAD-Case-Study/README.md

-# Web Application Development-Case-Study
+# Web Application Development Project-Course scheduling system.
 This is the project for Web Application Development.
-Case study of "A course scheduling system."
+"A course scheduling system."

 Group Members are:
 1. Tahmid Alam 1827755